 2019 AP Exam Registration

-AP Exam registration will be open from February 12—March 19, 2019 in India.
+AP Exam registration for the regular testing period is open from February 12—March 19, 2019 in India.

-AP Exams will be administered May 6–17, 2019.
+AP Exams will be administered during the regular testing period of May 6–17, 2019.
 You will find testing dates below, along with resources for preparing for exams.
 Plan and commit early!

 Testing Centers & Fees in India